 The Pittosporum, Escallonia and Abelia provide year-round evergreen structure.
-The Gypsophila and the dense Miscanthus provide some groundcover, so will help to reduce soil erosion, suppress weed growth and minimise water loss from the soil surface.
+The Gypsophila and the dense Miscanthus provide some ground cover, so will help to reduce soil erosion, suppress weed growth and minimise water loss from the soil surface.
 Some of these plants will also attract vital pollinators to the garden.

 Additional organic mulching, preferably with homemade compost, can further improve soil moisture retention and weed suppression.
 It will also help with your grainy soil structure, helping to bind it.
 Mulches should be spread when the soil is already moist, to help trap some of that moisture before it dries out in summer.

-2 - Abelia ‘Edward Groucher’ is a semi-evergreen shrub with young foliage tinged red-bronze.
+2 - Abelia ‘Edward Goucher’ is a semi-evergreen shrub with young foliage tinged red-bronze.
 The arching stems bear abundant lilac-pink flowers, each sheathed in a persistent red-pink calyx, givng it an exceptionally long season of interest.

 3 - Verbascum ‘Pink Domino’, a herbaceus perennial, makes drifts through the border with erect spikes of dark-eyed pink flowers in summer.